ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/05-controls.md

 </ComboBox>
 ```

-Then, after the combo box has been initalized, use the `ItemsSource` to specify a collection declared in the corresponding `.xaml.cs` file.
+Then, after the combo box has been initialized, use the `ItemsSource` to specify a collection declared in the corresponding `.xaml.cs` file.

 ```csharp
 /// <summary>